Rambo (fox)

 Rambo (2018 – c.
-October 2022) was the name given to a feral red fox (Vulpes vulpes) that survived for more than four years in a fenced wildlife conservation area in the Pilliga, New South Wales.
+October 2022) was the name given to a feral red fox (Vulpes vulpes) that survived for more than four years in a fenced wildlife conservation area in the Pilliga forest, New South Wales.
 Rambo was regularly photographed by camera traps but evaded all attempts to trap, poison, or shoot him, delaying the planned reintroduction of several threatened mammal species.
 He was named for John Rambo, the main character in the 1982 film First Blood.

 Background

 The Pilliga is a wildlife conservation area jointly managed by the Australian Wildlife Conservancy and NSW National Parks and Wildlife Service.
 The area has an area of 35,632 ha and includes parts of Pilliga National Park and Pilliga State Conservation Area.
 Within a 5,800-ha triangle surrounded by predator-proof fencing, the Australian Wildlife Conservancy planned to reintroduce at least six locally extirpated mammal species into the project's fenced area, including the greater bilby, western quoll, western barred bandicoot, brush-tailed bettong, bridled nailtail wallaby, and plains mouse.
 However, prior to these reintroductions, all feral cats and red foxes needed to be eradicated from the pest-free area.